NewbranLTD/generator-nodex/README.md

 - `travis` (Boolean, default true) include or not a `.travis.yml` file.
 - `githubAccount` (String) Account name for GitHub repo location.
 - `readme` (String) content of the `README.md` file.
 Given this option, generator-nodex will still generate the title (with badges) and the license section.
+- `systemd` (String) create a startup script on the Linux platform with systemd support.
+Just Follow the Q&A during the setup process.

 ### Sub generators